assaabloy-ppi/binson-js/README.md

 Adding binson-js to your project
 --------------------------------

-Include js/src and js/lib folders in your project and include binson using require
+Include binson.js in your project and include Binson using import

-    var Binson = require('./path/to/binson.js')
+    import Binson from './path/to/binson.js';

 See js/src-test/ for more detailed examples of how to use binson.js